Victor Posner: Career

 Posner has been an associate of Michael Milken.

 An investor that Posner contacted to help get Sharon Steel out of bankruptcy, indicated that his lawyer, Andrew Heine, might want to buy Fischbach Corp.
 Just short of Fischbach being sold, Heine's Granada Investments Company made a bid for all of DWG at $22 per share.
 Posner converted all DWG options into voting shares but was unable to vote them due to an Ohio judge's order.
-Granada sued Posner for not taking the bid serious and Posner sued back stating the bid had no merit.
+Granada sued Posner for not taking the bid seriously and Posner sued back stating the bid had no merit.
 Posner lost the case in 1991 and was forced to pay $5.5 million to Granada.
 Furthermore, the judge noting other investigations in illegal stock trading in the Fischbach acquisition and of Posner's compensation added three court-appointed directors to DWG's board as audit, compensation, and intercorporate transactions committees.

 Posner stopped the appointed directors from presenting their report to the full board forcing Judge Lambros to convert 50% of Security Management Company ownership in DWG to preferred shares and to sell the remaining common stock.
 Posner resigned as chair of DWG in 1992 and sold his shares to Trian Group, a New York-based investment partnership led by Nelson Peltz and Peter May.
 Shareholders agreed to drop their longstanding lawsuits claiming that DWG was raided and stripped.